bwvoss/bwvoss.github.io/drafts/making-techncial-products-internally.md

 - first, from a clear economic framework.
 When a product is considered, or prototyped and tested, the key metrics that validate whether its the right economic decision are fairly clear.
 Either its increasing ad clicks, or cart-to-orders, or something that is one step away from revenue.
 When building tools for engineers, we are an extra step removed which makes apples-to-apples comparisons more difficult.

 - second, marketing and "customer" acquisition is different.

+Buyer vs. customer.   ie: salesforce is purchased by the VP of Sales, with General Counsel, etc.  Not the core user.
+Building products internally is similar.
+You have "buyers", or the VPs that allocate budget and direction, and the "users" or the engineers/builders.
+What the buyers need to see may not be the same as the users.

 Most PM literature is written with a focus on selling a product externally to your company
 Overall: we are two steps removed from normal product management philosophy.
 Pros and Cons of such.